ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2019

 African Leadership University | Kigali, Rwanda | Advancing SDG 4 & UNAI 3

 " I believe all the challenges the world is currently facing the world will only be changed by us, a generation that is in a transitional phase.
-What excites me about the Millenium fellowship is the platform and support it offers to committed changemakers.
+What excites me about the Millennium fellowship is the platform and support it offers to committed changemakers.
 The visibility of other young people who are advancing the sustainable development goals in their different capacities is essential.
 It is all the motivation one needs to know that they can make an impact now. "

 Millennium Fellowship Project: Arise Adventures